 To help you brush up on your bike safety skills, here’s a checklist to follow.

 Before either you or your child get on a bike, always make sure to:

-● Wear enclosed shoes and bright colored clothing.
+- Wear enclosed shoes and bright coloured clothing.
 This will make it easier for motorists to see you.

 “Understanding bike and road safety is life-saving skill, so make sure your kids get plenty of time to learn and practice.”